Ocean County Jail, NJ

 Q

-Are phone calls and video visits recorded at Ocean County Jail?
+Are phone calls or video visits recorded at Ocean County Jail?

-Yes.
-ViaPath/Telmate’s privacy terms state that voice and image data from communications are recorded and stored, and using the service is treated as consent to that collection.
+According to vendor materials, voice and image data from communications are recorded and stored.
+Using the service is considered consent to that collection.
+Video visits are commonly monitored or recorded as well.

 Communication